-Sonya Gildea is an English language poet and a writer of fiction and creative non-fiction/interdisciplinary prose based in Dublin, Ireland.
+Sonya Gildea is an English language poet and writer of fiction, creative non-fiction and interdisciplinary prose.
+She is based in Dublin, Ireland.

 ~